oleiade/etcaetera/README.rst

 What?
 =====

-Etcaetera helps you loading your application configuration from multiple sources in a simple way.
+Etcaetera is the simplest way for you to load your application configuration from multiple sources.

-It exposes a single **Config** object which you add prioritized sources adapters to (env, files, cmdline, modules...).
+It exposes a single **Config** object to which you add prioritized sources adapters (env, files, cmdline, modules...).

-Once you call ``load`` method over it: your settings are loaded from your adapters in order, all your configuration is stored in the **Config** object.
+Once you call ``load`` method on it: your settings are loaded from your adapters in the right order, all your configuration is stored in the **Config** object.

 You're **done**.